 There has been some positive influence among children, especially those with troubled backgrounds.

-"They can see the parallel of the garden and relate it to their own lives," he says.
+An eggplant from the garden "They can see the parallel of the garden and relate it to their own lives," he says.
 "It provides ways to engage in conversation and life lessons."
 The kids, who meet with counselors and therapists regularly throughout the process, are learning to prepare for the moment but also to plan for the future, he says.
 Doing both at the same time requires maturity, and wisdom and that's something the garden brings out, he says.

 The kids take the extra passion fruit, kale, onions, carrots, beets, bananas, and pineapples to the local farmer's market to sell.
 The profit is donated to a local charity.
 "The garden allows them to recognize that it's not something that's just going to benefit themselves," he says.
 "It teaches that in an experiential way."